GruzinskiyAl/test_sn/README.md

 max_posts_per_user)
 - After creating the signup and posting activity, posts should be liked randomly, posts can be liked multiple times

-Notes
-- emailhunter and clearbit have either free pricing plans or free trial, the candidate can use their own account if he would like implement the functionality
-- visual aspect of the project is not important, the candidate can create a frontend for viewing the result, but it is not necessary ​ (will be a plus) ​ .
-Clean and usable REST API is important
-- the project is not defined in detail, the candidate should use their best judgment for every non-specified requirements (including chosen tech, third party apps, etc), however
-- every decision must be explained and backed by arguments in the interview
-- Result should be sent by providing a Git url.
-This is a mandatory requirement.